Aneetta-M-S/cvs-admin/README.md

 # Certificate-Validation-System (CVS) Admin

-Upload certificate to ipfs
-Hash returned from ipfs upload of certificate + any additional details required are stored on the Polygon Mumbai testnet via a blockchain transaction
+Uploads the certificate to ipfs.
+The hash returned from ipfs upload of certificate + any additional details required are stored on the Polygon Mumbai testnet via a blockchain transaction

-To get it running on your system, clone this repo and in the root directory run the following commands:
+To get it running on your system, clone this repo and run the following commands in the root directory:

 ```shell
 npm install